cheewx19/VueJsCourse/README.md

 You can also manually unmount the app instance whenever
 - beforeUnmounted => before it unmounts the app, usually where we want to do cleanup
 - unmounted => after app is unmounted
+11. A app.component is essentially another app, but belongs to a app